jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (b) if the holder is a natural person, the holder's date of birth:
   (c) the holder's business or residential address:
   (ca) the holder’s business or personal electronic address (if they have an electronic address that is known to the Agency):
+  (cb) the holder’s business or personal mobile phone number (if they have a mobile phone number that is known to the Agency):
   (d) the full name and address of any person in control:
   (da) the business or personal electronic address of any person in control (if they have an electronic address that is known to the Agency):
+  (db) the business or personal mobile phone number of any person in control (if they have a mobile phone number that is known to the Agency):
   (e) the number of the licence:
   (f) the date of issue of the licence:
   (g) the class or classes of transport services to which the licence applies: